shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 I create microservices with *Java SE 8* as a member of the backend team.
 The main functionality is to record all match events (goals, red cards, substitutions etc) from a data feed and provide aggregated stats for teams, players and competitions.
-I've been involved in www.premierleague.com and www.worldrugby.org/ and also supported the pertinent mobile apps.
+I've been involved in the official websites for [Premier League](www.premierleague.com) and [World Rugby](www.worldrugby.org) and also supported the pertinent mobile apps.
 These are high traffic websites, so optimizing SQL queries and caching are prominent activities.
 I have also dealt with push notifications for mobile apps, secure login in websites and software clients for external APIs.
 I typically deal directly with product management, creative, front-end departments and external partners.

 Other tech we use includes *Spring-Boot, Hibernate, MySQL, thrift, Maven, Linux* and about half the services provided by *AWS*.